hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/notifications.md

 ## Lua

-In lua, notifications are exposed via the `hl.notification` module.
+In Lua, notifications are exposed via the `hl.notification` module.

 ### Functions